-This paper is the first output of a research project, funded by SIDA, and undertaken at the Institute of Development Studies, Sussex University; the subject is regulating global capital flows, with special reference to flows going to developing countries.
+This report consists of two related papers, which are outputs of a research project, financed by Sida and undertaken by Dr Stephany Griffith-Jones at the Institute of Development Studies, Sussex.
+The theme of the research project is Regulating Global Capital Flows, with special reference to flows to and from developing countries.